-Three months ended January 31, 2024 compared with three months ended January 31, 2023
+Three months ended January 31, 2024 April 30, 2024 compared with three months ended January 31, 2023 April 30, 2023

-FS net revenue was flat (decreased 1.8% on a constant currency basis).
+FS net revenue was flat (decreased 1.8% increased by \$9 million, or 1.0% (increased 1.1% on a constant currency basis), due primarily to higher finance income on higher average finance leases in an increasing interest rate environment.

-FS earnings from operations as a percentage of net revenue increased 1.3 percentage points largely due to a decrease in operating expenses as a percentage of net revenue while cost of services as a percentage of net revenue was relatively flat.
-The decrease in operating expenses as a percentage of net revenue was due primarily to lower employee costs.
+FS earnings from operations as a percentage of net revenue increased 1.3 0.4 percentage points largely due to a decrease in operating expenses as a percentage of net revenue while and cost of services as a percentage of net revenue was were relatively flat.
+The decrease